Azure/RGCOPY/rgcopy-docu.md

 If the storage account is configured to allow storage account keys then RGCOPY creates an SAS token using storage account key 1 (see parameter `copySaKeyName` below)
 2. **User delegation token**
 For BLOB containers, RGCOPY tries to create a user delegation SAS token.
 This is only possible if the RBAC roles mentioned above are set.
-3. **OAuth authentication**
+3. **MSI authentication**
-If an SAS token cannot be created then OAuth authentication is used.
-When running RGCOPY in an Azure VM, the same manged identity is taken that was used for running **`connect-AzAccount -Identity -AccountId <id> -AuthScope Storage -SubscriptionName '<name>'`**
+If an SAS token cannot be created then Managed Identity authentication is used.
+In this case, you must run RGCOPY in an Azure VM and connect to Azure using the manged identity:
+**`connect-AzAccount -Identity -AccountId <id> -AuthScope Storage -SubscriptionName '<name>'`**

 #### Using snapshots
-You can directly copy from a file share or copy from a file share snapshot that has been created by RGCOPY when using parameter switch **`copySaUsingSnapshots`**.
+You can directly copy from a file share or copy from a file share snapshot that has been created by RGCOPY when using parameter switch **`useShareSnapshots`**.

 > :warning: **Warning:** SMB permissions are **not** copied when using a snapshot.
 NFS permissions **are** copied, whether a snapshot is used or not.

 > :memo: **Note:** Using BLOB snapshots is not possible with RGCOPY.

 Azure file share snapshots (SMB and NFS) do not have a name.
-They only have a creation date.
-There can only be one RGCOPY file share snapshot per share.
-RGCOPY stores the names of its snapshot as Azure tags in the storage account.
-This is needed to distinguish between RGCOPY snapshots and other (manual) snapshots of a file share.
+They only have a creation date and metadata.
+RGCOPY uses the metadata `Comment=rgcopy` for its snapshots.
+There can only be one RGCOPY snapshot per share.
+Before RGCOPY creates a new share snapshot, it deletes its previous RGCOPY snapshot.

-The storage account might have the following Azure tags:
-- `rgcopySnapshot_nfs = 2025-10-08T12:28:33Z`
-- `rgcopySnapshot_smb = 2025-10-08T12:28:37Z`

-This means that the file share with name `nfs` has a snapshot created by RGCOPY with the name `2025-10-08T12:28:33Z`.
-Another snapshot exists for a file share with the name `smb`.

-Before RGCOPY creates a new snapshot, it delets its previous snapshot and the corresponding Azure tag.
-Once the new RGCOPY snapshot is created, its name is stored as an Azure tag in the storage account resource.

 You might manually delete an RGCOPY file share snapshot using Azure portal.
 However, there is no feature implemented in RGCOPY to delete an old RGCOPY file share snapshot (rather than creating a new one).

-RGCOPY file share snapshots are only created when using parameter `copySaUsingSnapshots` and not setting parameter `skipSnapshots`.
-The latter parameter skips creating file share snapshots as well as disk snapshots.
+RGCOPY file share snapshots are only created when using parameter `useShareSnapshots` and not setting parameter `skipSnapshots`.
+The latter parameter skips creating file share snapshots as well as disk snapshots and volume snapshots.

 #### Repeating failed content copies
 RGCOPY uses the tool `azcopy` to copy the content of storage accounts.
 This might fail for any reason.
 In this case, you can simply repeat RGCOPY by adding the parameter switch **`justCopySaShares`** (and adjusting parameter `copySaShares`).
 This will skip creating snapshots and deploying the BICEP template (However, a new BICEP template will be created).